-Burton Morris is the artist whose works appear the most throughout the ten seasons.
+Burton Morris is the artist whose works appear the most throughout the 10 seasons.
 The first contact between the artist and the producers happened when David Schwimmer (aka Ross) wore a t-shirt with one of Morris’ designs on the setting.

 The producers contacted Morris and so began their creative collaboration.
-Depictions of a steaming coffee cup, the Statue of Liberty and other images that refer to American culture exist on the gallery wall of Central Perk throughout the course of the show.
+Depictions of a steaming coffee cup, the Statue of Liberty, and other images that refer to American culture exist on the gallery wall of Central Perk throughout the course of the show.

 For the 25th anniversary of the show, Burton Morris, in collaboration with Warner Bros Inc. held an exhibition with all of his famous pieces that appeared on the show and several new ones, inspired by the occasion.
-The exhibition took place from September 19 to October 16, 2019 in New York.
+The exhibition took place from September 19 to October 16, 2019, in New York.

-Of course Burton Morris wasn’t the only artist to decorate the Central Perk wall.
+Of course, Burton Morris wasn’t the only artist to decorate the Central Perk wall.
 There are other pieces too but it is difficult to find the original artist.
 It could be a commission or a simple decorative accessory for the background.
 In any case, here are some of those.

 You can certainly spot even more artworks if you look carefully enough.
 So grab your cup of coffee and enjoy the show.